-Once your fans have found you on Tidal, make sure they can keep up with you on social media, too.
-You can have your Twitter, Instagram, Facebook and website information added by filling out a request form with on the service you selected to upload your music.
+Make sure your fans can follow you on Twitter, Instagram, and Facebook by filling out a request form on the service you selected to upload your music.

 Create, Upload and Share Playlists

-As we’ve said many times before, one way to attract listeners to your music is by creating and sharing playlists.
-If you don’t already have a Tidal account, sign up and either create new playlists or use the transfer feature to import existing playlists.
-Creating playlists is one way not just to promote your own music, but to share with fans some of your favorite songs and musical influences that can help create a stronger connection between you and your listeners.
+If you don’t already have a TIDAL account, sign up and either create new playlists or use the transfer feature to submit existing sets.
+Creating playlists helps promote your own music and your favorite songs and influences.
+What better way to create a connection between you and your listeners, right?

-Remember to keep in mind that nobody likes a hard sell, so make playlists for Tidal (or any streaming service) the same way you’d make them for your best friend.
-You can also embed your playlist, your album or just one track on your own website and on social media.
+Remember to keep in mind that nobody likes a hard sell, so make playlists for TIDAL (or any streaming service, for that matter) the same way you’d make them for your best friend.
+You can also embed your playlist, album, or just one track on your own website and social media channels.
 Don’t miss a chance to show fans and potential fans what you’re all about.

-If you want to keep things uniform across all your streaming platforms, you can import any existing playlists you’ve made by using soundiiz.com to convert them into a Tidal playlist.
+If you want to keep things uniform across all your streaming platforms, you can convert any pre-existing playlists for TIDAL with Soundiiz.

 To ensure you’re collecting all your mechanical and performance royalties globally, register for Songtrust as your publishing administrator today.